DanielOrourke02/Active-Projects/README.md

 ### Main Projects

  - [Echo Bot (PY)](https://github.com/DanielJones02/Echo)
-Advanced Discord Bot, with: moderation commands, economy games, simple commands, a virtual trading system (bitcoin).
-The bot is mainly Economy game focused.
+Advanced Discord Bot, with: moderation commands, economy games and more custom complex commands.
+I plan for the bot to be an all in one server solution for: managing, creating, moderating and fun.

  - [Password Manager (C++)](https://github.com/DanielJones02/Password-Manager)
 Just a Password Manager in C++ for Windows.